 With the guidance and supervision of the staff, students help run the John Dewey Academy.
 We empower students to take ownership of their lives and their community in order to facilitate the development of integrity and moral leadership.

 Students undertake responsibility for the maintenance and management of the school, including planning menus, ordering food, cooking, maintaining the grounds, planning community outings, helping the business manager with administrative tasks, and cleaning the building.
 Working in teams, they learn to address real-world tasks in a disciplined way.
 As they rise to positions in which they must render their opinions, act decisively, and delegate responsibilities, they develop strong leadership abilities.
 Student leaders manage the day-to-day duties of the business, academic advising, housekeeping, kitchen, and maintenance teams and also serve as academic advisers and tutors.
 Students play an active role in formulating and implementing school policies.
-Although the Head of School retains the right to make the final determination, she remains accountable to the students, staff, and parents.
+Although the Head of School retains the right to make the final determination, he remains accountable to the students, staff, and parents.

 Enriching daily life